kyma-project/api-gateway/docs/jwt-ory-to-istio.md

 Istio doesn't support regex type of path matching on Authorization Policies, which were suported on Ory Oathkeeper rules and are supported by Virtual Service.

 Istio doesn't support JWT token from `cookie` configuration, which was supported with Ory Oathkeeper.
 Istio supports only `fromHeaders` and `fromParams` configurations.

+Using Istio as JWT access strategy requires the workload behind the service to be in the service mesh, e.g. having Istio proxy.
+More information on how to add workloads into Istio service mesh [in here](https://istio.io/latest/docs/ops/common-problems/injection/).